Police: Large quantity of drugs, illegal guns seized in Suffolk

-Suffolk County police announced Wednesday that 14 people had been arrested in nine separate investigations that resulted in the seizure of 1,000 grams of cocaine, 650 grams of fentanyl and several illegal weapons.
+Suffolk County police said Wednesday that 14 people had been arrested in nine separate investigations that resulted in the seizure large quantities of cocaine, fentanyl and several illegal weapons.

+Suffolk County police Commissioner Rodney Harrison said taking fentanyl _ a powerful synthetic opioid _ off the streets will prevent drug deaths and fight back against the opioid epidemic across Long Island.

+"As a result of these investigations, we have saved lives," Harrison said.
+"Drugs and guns are a poison in our community."

 Police said the investigations led to the search of nine homes over six days, starting at the end of February and stretching into the first week of March.
 In addition to the cocaine and fentanyl, police said they seized 400 grams of crack cocaine and eight illegal handguns, including two untraceable ghost guns.